Disclosure

 Here’s uTorrent vs. BitTorrent at a glance:

-BitTorrent is a P2P protocol and a torrent client, and Rainberry, formerly BitTorrent, Inc, owns both. uTorrent is a torrent client that uses the BitTorrent protocol and is also owned by Rainberry.
+BitTorrent is a P2P protocol and a torrent client.
+Rainberry, formerly BitTorrent, Inc, owns both. uTorrent is a torrent client that uses the BitTorrent protocol and is also owned by Rainberry.
 The BitTorrent app is also a rebranded version of uTorrent.

 Test Your VPN Knowledge – Take A Quiz!